WPRDC/data-guide/docs/privacy.md

 ##Privacy Review Process

-Harm
+###Assessing Harm of a Release

- and a comparison of how other publishers have handled this dataset.
+Many privacy review processes begin with an assessment of harm.   that may nbbe he assessment should also determine if any individuals are significantly harmed by publishing the data.
+Direct release and also by linkinng this data to other accessible information...

+he evaluation can also provide guidance in what data de-identification and anonymization practices would need to be applied prior to release.

+####Comparison to Other Communities
+Valuable guidance can be gained from other organizations' policies and practices for publishing open data.
+The Federal government's open data repository (www.data.gov) contains a very large catalog of open data sets shared by Federal, state, and local sources.
+Using this data catalog, publishers can quickly see how other government agencies handle privacy issues related to datasets similar to your own.

+###Legal Review
 Some organizations that share open data also incorporate a legal review process as part of the privacy review.

-he evaluation can also provide guidance in what data de-identification and anonymization practices would need to be applied prior to release.

-The assessment should also determine if any individuals are significantly harmed by publishing the data.

-Additional aspects of the privacy review can

-####Assessing the Harm Caused by a Data Breach